Education

 Reviewing

-In 2025, I reviewed articles for UIST, the Substrates’25 workshop and the Philosophies journal.
+In 2025, I reviewed articles for UIST and Philosophies.

 In 2024, I reviewed articles for CHI and UIST.